Audio: coming soon!

 “Because I hadn’t got it into my brain that you’re a lord who moves in exalted circles and can do whatever he likes.”

-The carriage rocked on its well-oiled springs, swallowing the roughness of London’s roads.
-Twisting and cornering.
-Taking her away from the coaching inn.
-Was she closer to Derbyshire now, or farther away?
+The carriage trundled along on well-oiled springs, swallowing the roughness of London’s roads.
+Rolling her ever farther from the coaching inn.
+Derbyshire.
+Her brother.
+The promise of a new life.

 She sighed.
-“Lord Hugo, I don’t want to stay with your mother.
-I want to go to my own family.
+“Lord Hugo, thank you for the offer to stay with your mother, but I want to go to Benedict.
+My own relative.
 Surely you can understand that.”

-Dark suppositions about hidden chambers and monstrous deeds flooded her mind.
-Now it was her turn to ask, with some suspicion, “Why is that?”
+Now that was interesting.
+Dark suppositions about hidden crimes and secret wives flooded her mind.
+“Why is that?”

 Oh, dear.
 “I’m teasing, Lord Hugo.
-I can understand nothing of the sort.
-To me, such behavior seems . . .”
-She cast about for the right word.
+You are nothing of the sort.
+To me, such ambition to aid others seems…” She cast about for the right word and failed utterly.
 “Acceptable.”

 “Acceptable,” he repeated drily.
-The carriage gave a sway, and he steadied himself with a broad hand against the fabric-softened ceiling.
+“I thank you.”
+The carriage gave a sway, and he steadied himself with a broad hand against the ceiling.

-“Is that why you’re going to all those royal locations?
-To learn something about patient care?”
+“Is that why you have an appointment at the Royal Society?
+To learn something about patient care?” she asked.

 “Nothing so admirable.
-I’m looking for a patron for a private hospital.”
+I’m seeking for a patron for a private hospital.”
 He lowered his hand, regarding her narrowly.
 “You’re about to ask why again, aren’t you?”

-“I would never intrude into a matter that was no business of mine.”
+“I would never intrude into a matter that was no affair of mine.”
 She fired a pointed stare at him.

-“So your meetings are to ask important people to give you money because your family will not support your scheme?”
+She thought this over.
+“So your meetings are to ask important people to give you money for fancy medical plans?
+Because your own family will not support you?”

 “Indeed.
-Honesty is the most expedient way of getting what one wants.”
+I shall lay out all the facts.
+Honesty is generally the most expedient way of getting what one wants.”

 “Ah—well.
 No. This is a delicate matter.
 If I hope to persuade them this time—”